dharamdudi/CodeBasics-AtliQ_Hospitality_Analysis/README.md

 ### Things learnt from this project

-- Waffle Chart
-- Calender Chart
+- Hospitality domain related important metrics
+- Waffle, calender, and image fill charts in Tableau
-- Clear Filter Button
+- Clear filters button in Tableau
-- Dynamic Zone Visibility
+- Using dynamic zone visibility to switch sheets in Tableau
-- Using parameters to switch Measures
+- Using parameters to switch measures in Tableau
+- Boolean operations in Figma